thaliaarchi/tty37-docs/unsorted/general72.md

 characters in black except for control and delete characters.
 The stunt box contacts will control the red printing in this mode of operation.

-4.08 The typing unit will print all usual characters and special graphics for all control characters except space.
-The typing unit will space on all characters, including control characters.
-After the 86th character the automatic carriage return-line feed modification kit will cause a NEW LINE (CR-LF) operation on the printer at the 87th character received.
+4.08 After the 86th character the automatic carriage return-line feed modification kit will cause a NEW LINE (CR-LF) operation on the printer at the 87th character received.

 4.09 For maintenance of the test board KSR operation and for local testing, the ON-LINE/LOCAL switch on the electrical service unit is at LOCAL and the Send